unconv/gpt-autopilot/README.md

 5\.
 The files will be written in the `code/` directory

+## Video

+Watch the video where I demonstrate how it works here: https://www.youtube.com/watch?v=cnqzTsrdExU

 ## Support

 If you like this code, consider [buying me a coffee](https://buymeacoffee.com/unconv) and/or subscribing to my [YouTube-channel](https://youtube.com/@unconv)